gferhpc/supercomputing.tue.nl/pages/documentation/filesystems.md

 Most home directories reside on fast (NVMe) storage.
 Some, however, may reside on slower (spinning disk) storage.

 The 200 GiB home directory is ample space for a work environment on the system for most users.
 If you think that it is not sufficient to accommodate your work environment on the Umbrella Cluster, you can request extra storage space (project space).
 Think of your home directory as the basis for arranging the work environment for your current computational project on the Umbrella Cluster.
 Note, however, that home directories are not intended for long term storage of large data sets.
 For this purpose, the HPC Lab recommends using other (external) storages, such as the TU/e NetApp or SURF Research Drive.
-Please consult with your local hub or your [Research IT representative](https://tuenl.sharepoint.com/sites/intranet-LIS/SitePages/Research-IT.aspx) for more information.
+Please consult the [Storage Finder](https://storagefinder.tue.nl){:target=_blank}, your local hub, or your [Research IT representative](https://tuenl.sharepoint.com/sites/intranet-LIS/SitePages/Research-IT.aspx) for available options to store your data for long term!

 ## Scratch file systems